DEFRA/defra-wdio-core/README.md

 ```js
 core.selectDob(text)
 ```
-  - selects each option when the date of birth section is made up of seperate 'Day', 'Month', and 'Year' drop-down lists; the format should be as the options appear written in the drop-down list's, seperated by spaces (e.g. "1 January 1970").
+  - this selects each option when the date of birth input is made up of seperate 'Day', 'Month', and 'Year' drop-down lists wrapped in corresponding label; the format should be as the options appear written in the drop-down list's, seperated by spaces (e.g. "1 January 1970").

 ```js
 core.enter(type, text[, ...attributes])
 ```
-  - enters the 'text' argument in the input of the 'type' argument [with optional 'attributes' arguments; the 'attributes' arguments should be in pairs of attribute and corresponding value].
+  - this enters the 'text' argument in the input of the 'type' argument [with optional 'attributes' arguments; the 'attributes' arguments should be in pairs of attribute and corresponding value].

   - examples: